U.S. News Rankings

 |SAT/ACT scores must be received by||May 1|

-The student-faculty ratio at Wesley College is 17:1, and the school has 67.9 percent of its classes with fewer than 20 students.
-The most popular majors at Wesley College include: Business/Commerce, General; Registered Nursing, Nursing Administration, Nursing Research and Clinical Nursing; Liberal Arts and Sciences, General Studies and Humanities; Education, General; and Social Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 46.8 percent.
+The student-faculty ratio at Wesley College is 11:1, and the school has 77.7 percent of its classes with fewer than 20 students.
+The most popular majors at Wesley College include: Business/Commerce, General; Registered Nursing, Nursing Administration, Nursing Research and Clinical Nursing; Education, General; Psychology, General; and Sport and Fitness Administration/Management.
+The average freshman retention rate, an indicator of student satisfaction, is 46.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|